AshleyF/brief/sandbox/Language/readme.md

 `Words` represent code. `Literal` values are pushed to the stack, `Primitives` update the state, and `Secondary` words are a list of words to be applied.
 Note that quotations are also lists of words, but are treated as values (not applied; e.g. a literal quotation is pushed to the stack).

-DEBATE 1: I explored whether to include literals or to instead create primitives as closures capturing the value and having the effect of pushing to the stack (data is code).
-Cute, but I'm thinking now that literals should be a distinct kind of word.
+DEBATE 1: We explored whether to include literals or to instead create primitives as closures capturing the value and having the effect of pushing to the stack (data is code).
+Cute, but we're thinking now that literals should be a distinct kind of word.
 It can still be said that words are code and so literals are data as code; a nice symmetry with quotations being code as data.

 ```fsharp
 and Word =